webplatform/docs/css/properties/region-fragment/index.md

 {{Flags}}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
-{{Summary_Section|Controls whether the last ''region'' in a chain displays additional ''overset'' content according its default [[css/properties/overflow|'''overflow''']] property, or	if it displays a fragment of content as if it were flowing into a subsequent region.
+{{Summary_Section|Controls whether the last ''region'' in a chain displays additional ''overset'' content according its default [[css/properties/overflow|'''overflow''']] property, or	if it displays a fragment of content as if it were flowing into a subsequent region.}}
-}}
 {{CSS Property
 |Initial value=auto
 |Applies to=CSS Regions